NJayantRao/Nagrik_Setu_Backend/readme.md

 # 🏛️ Nagrik Setu Backend

 The **Nagrik Setu Backend** powers the entire Nagrik Setu ecosystem — including the Citizen App and the Admin Dashboard.
-It provides secure APIs for user authentication, complaint reporting, email notifications, and admin management.
+It provides secure APIs for user authentication, complaint reporting, email notifications and admin management.

 This backend ensures smooth communication between citizens reporting issues and administrators handling those reports, forming a fast, transparent, and scalable civic problem-solving system.